Find Cures Faster

-Help make the world a better place.
+To help make the world a better place.
 People want to help make the world a better place, but it needs to be super easy.
 This is the easiest thing you could ever do to help make the world a better place.
 The more people that join, the faster we can find cures for HIV, Cancer, Alzheimer's, and many more diseases.
-Hypothetically, if a scientist needs to solve a problem, such as find a new drug to treat a disease.
+Hypothetically, if a scientist needs to solve a problem, such as finding a new drug to treat a disease.
 It could take him 100 years to run the simulation on his personal computer.
 By putting the simulation on BOINC it allows him to share the workload with other volunteers.

 If you have 2 volunteers, it will only take 50 years